-When we had the chance to give the Stand up paddle board a shot while vacationing in Maui, we jumped at the chance.
+When we had the chance to give the stand up paddle board a shot while vacationing in Maui, we jumped at the chance.

-Tiki Man Stand Up Paddle Board School
+Stand Up Paddle Board Maui

 It was 9:00 am when we met our guide Kahi of Tiki Man Stand Up Paddle Boarding on the beach of Napili Bay.

 With the waves being higher than usual, we were a little intimidated to head out on the water and we started to wonder if this was such a good idea.
 Everyone told us that Napili Bay is usually smooth as glass but a strange weather pattern had caused the waves to swell.
 Not knowing what to expect, we were a little worried but we put our faith in our guide and decided to enjoy the morning.

 Our lesson consisted of a quick introduction to the boards, instruction on popping up from a kneeling position and going over a few strokes.

 - To turn to the right, you paddle on the left hand side of the board and to turn to the left, you paddle on the right.